navi-language/navi/README.md

 ## Language Design Philosophy

+- **Simple and Clean Syntax**

-- **Simple Syntax:** Navi is designed with a straightforward and clean syntax to reduce complexity and enhance readability, making it accessible for new programmers.
+  Designed with a straightforward and clean syntax.

-- **No Implicit Type Conversion:** The language enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.
+- **No Implicit Type Conversion**

-- **Enhanced Optional Types and Error Handling:** Navi introduces robust optional types and error handling mechanisms, allowing developers to write safer code with clear pathways for managing the absence of values and the propagation of errors.
+  Navi introduces robust optional types and error handling mechanisms, allowing developers to write safer code with clear pathways for managing the absence of values and the propagation of errors.

-- **No Null Pointer Panic, Safe Runtime:** Navi eliminates the possibility of null pointer exceptions, one of the common pitfalls in programming, thereby providing a more secure and stable runtime environment.
-- **Scripted Running:** Navi supports script-like execution without compromising on speed, offering compilation and runtime performance that is comparable to that of Go, thus blending the best of both scripting and compiled languages.
+- **Enhanced Optional Types and Error Handling**

+  Optional and Error like Rust, but more simple s

+- **No NULL Pointer Panic, Safe Runtime**

+  No NULL pointer exceptions.
+Once you passed compile, the program will run stably.

+- **Scripted Running**

+  Supports script-like execution, but offering same performance comparable to Go.

 ## Functionalities

+- **Versatile Programming**

-- **Versatile Programming:** Provided serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream).
+  Provided serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream).

+- **High Performance**

-- **High Performance:** As a statically-typed, compiled language, which is comparable to Go, Rust, and C.
+  As a statically-typed, compiled language, which is comparable to Go, Rust, and C.

+- **User-Friendly Syntax**

-- **User-Friendly Syntax:** Borrowing the syntax of excellent programming languages such as TypeScript, Rust, and Ruby, making it more intuitive and accessible for developers.
+  Borrowing the syntax of excellent programming languages such as TypeScript, Rust, and Ruby, making it more intuitive and accessible for developers.

-- **Stream Computing (Navi Stream):** Support stream computing, enabling efficient and real-time data analysis for dynamic services.
+- **Stream Computing (Navi Stream)**

+  Support stream computing, enabling efficient and real-time data analysis for dynamic services.

-- **Native Financial Support:** Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
-It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for LongPort OpenAPI, significantly reducing development costs for algorithmic trading.
+- **Native Financial Support**

+  Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
+  It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for
+  LongPort OpenAPI, significantly reducing development costs for algorithmic trading.

-- **Native Cloud Computing Support:** With its standard library, Navi enables seamless manipulation of cloud computing resources as if they were local, simplifying the integration and management of cloud services within services or applications.
+- **Native Cloud Computing Support**

+  With its standard library, Navi enables seamless manipulation of cloud computing resources as if they were local, simplifying the integration and management of cloud services within services or applications.

+- **Cross-platform**

-- **Cross-platform:** Running on Linux, Windows, macOS, , and through WebAssembly (WASM), it extends its reach to iOS, Android, and Web Browsers.
+  Running on Linux, Windows, macOS, and through WebAssembly (WASM), it extends its reach to iOS, Android, and Web Browsers.

 ## Installation